Andrea Ring DCH

 Homeopathy is a 220 year old form of holistic medicine founded by German Dr. Samuel Hahnemann.
-It is used by over 200 million people worldwide to treat both acute and chronic conditions of the body and mind.
+It is used by an estimated 300 million people in 50 countries to treat both acute and chronic conditions of the body and mind.
 It is based on the principle of like cures like, in other words, a substance taken in dilution will cure the same symptoms it causes if taken full strength.

 Homeopathic medicines are made from natural sources, mainly plants and minerals but some animal sources as well, like bee venom.
 It is manufactured using a process combining serial dilution and succussion (banging on a firm surface).
 Homeopathic medicines are perfectly safe to use for animals just as they are for children and adults.
 They do not have side effects as we commonly know them and are not contra-indicated with any allopathic medication.

 Homeopathy is energetic medicine that stimulates the body’s own healing ability.